22 Great Real Estate Logos in 2026 From High-Performing Agents, Teams, & Companies

 13. Robin Kencel Team

-The Robin Kencel Team handles high-end properties primarily in Connecticut’s Greenwich and lower Fairfield counties.
-Robin Kencel is among the top 100 agents in Connecticut and the top 1.5% nationwide.
+The Robin Kencel Team handles high-end properties in Connecticut’s Greenwich and lower Fairfield counties.
+Robin Kencel is among the top 100 agents in Connecticut and the top 1.5% of agents nationwide as of 2026.

 Why this logo works